rdelbru/SIREn/README.md

 # SIREn: Open-Source Semi-Structured Information Retrieval Engine

+## Status

+This academic project is not maintained anymore.
+For updates and commercial support, please refer to the new [project web site](http://siren.solutions).

 ## Overview

 SIREn is a Lucene/Solr extension for efficient schemaless semi-structured full-text search.